 Seahorses are wonderful to watch in your saltwater aquarium.
-Foxy Saltwater Tropical Fish offers both the common seahorse, Hippocampus Erectus, and dwarf seahorses for sale.
-Seahorses are often in a tank of their own.
+Foxy Saltwater Tropical Fish offers the wild caught Common Seahorse, Hippocampus Erectus, Tank Raised Hippocampus Erectus, and dwarf seahorses for sale.
+It is ideal for Seahorses to be kept in a tank of their own.

-Dwarf Seahorses, Hippocampus zosterae, are about 1/2 to 1 1/2 inches.
-I reccommend using a sponge filter because the low current saltwater is needed to avoid stressing them out.
-No more than 4 dwarf seahorses per gallon.
-Good decoration for your saltwater aquarium could be gorgonians, sponges, and caulerpa for them to grab with their prehensile tail.
+Dwarf Seahorses, Hippocampus Zosterae, are about 1/2 to 1 1/2 inches.
+I recommend using a sponge filter (the low current saltwater is needed to avoid stressing them out).
+The general rule of thumb is 4 dwarf seahorses per 1 gallon of water.
+Good decoration for your saltwater aquarium could be Gorgonians, Sponges, and Macro Algae for them to grab with their prehensile tail.
 Use caution with live rock or sand because it could have stinging animals.
 They are NOT REEF SAFE!!!
-Corals may burn them.
-Some tank mates consist of snails, small hermits, starfish, and small pipefish.
+Corals may burn them (Gorgonian Coral will not burn them).
+Some tank mates consist of Snails, small Hermits, Starfish, and Pipefish.
 Be careful and use caution when adding tank mates that will out compete them for food.

 We are excited to announce that we now have captive bred seahorses for sale!
 These tank raised seahorses are already acclimated to living in an aquarium, allowing for a better transition to their next aquarium home and it also helps with seahorse conservation.
 We are now offering 3 different product options for these captive bred seashores.